Leadership Development Programs

 - The Leadership and Organizational Development Conference for Multicultural Students

 The purpose of the LODC is to provide student leaders with the necessary skills and tools to lead their organizations effectively.
 Come build your leadership portfolio!
 We accomplish this purpose through a networking session, guest speaker, student-leader panel, and a series of workshop offerings.
-For more information about becoming involved in the conference, contact Julie Roa.

 - » Excelling/Mentoring